 Pressure Sewer Systems, Septic Tanks & Gravity Sewer Systems

 Septic Tanks vs Central Sewer Systems

 Septic tanks have been a common method of residential sanitary waste disposal, but they may fail over time, polluting ground and recreational water and creating serious safety problems.
 Many communities nationwide have banned septic tanks because they can fail and pollute groundwater.

 Central sewer systems are a better choice for new home developments and are usually considered an attractive selling feature.

-Gravity sewer systems may not be feasible for new construction projects: they can require large, deep trenches that make the project too expensive.
+Gravity sewer systems may not be feasible — or even possible — for new construction projects: they can require large, deep trenches that make the project too expensive.
 Hilly land, rocky soil, or a high water table can add more complications.
 Pressure sewers can be installed in any terrain and need only small-diameter mains buried just below the frostline.

 Benefits of E/One Grinder Pumps

 - Sewer flat, hilly, rocky or wet terrain